Brain Injuries from Toxic Exposure

 Prolonged exposure to solvents can cause individuals to experience headaches and lose their sense of smell.
 In some cases, it can also lead to dementia and general confusion.

 Have you been suffering from neurological problems as a result of exposure to one of these dangerous chemicals and substances?
 If so, you may be entitled to financial restitution.
-Reach out to our Fort Worth law firm today to learn more about your legal options.
+Reach out to Stephens Law Firm, PLLC in Fort Worth today to learn more about your legal options.